rw-a/valentines-day/Customisation.md

 }
 ```

-7. If you set a default font which isn't in the existing list, you will also need to register it.
-[See above](https://github.com/rw-a/valentines-day/blob/master/Customisation.md#addingchanging-fonts)
-8. Reload the website by going to the [webapp on pythonanywhere](https://www.pythonanywhere.com/user/statehigh/webapps/) and pressing the green reload button.
+7. Reload the website by going to the [webapp on pythonanywhere](https://www.pythonanywhere.com/user/statehigh/webapps/) and pressing the green reload button.